Andy Briggs

-Andy Briggs (born 27 September 1972 in Liverpool, England) is a British author and screenwriter.
+Andrew Briggs (born 27 September 1972) is a British author and screenwriter.
 He wrote the Hero.com series and the Villain.net young adult novels, which are due to be developed into a television series.

 Briggs career began as an uncredited writer working on story development for Highlander: The Series in 1991.
-Since then he has worked alone and with brother Peter Briggs on a number of projects, including the Stan Lee and Robert Evans Paramount Pictures project Foreverman.
+Since then he has worked alone and with his brother Peter Briggs on a number of projects, including the Stan Lee and Robert Evans Paramount Pictures project Foreverman.
 More recent television work has included story development for the Sci-Fi Channel, BKN Kids and Disney XD.

 In the mid-2000s he did some writing for comics, and began to develop his Hero.com/Villain.net series of young adult novels.
-This led to new series of young adult Tarzan novels.
+This led to a new series of young adult Tarzan novels.

 Briggs has acknowledged Gordon Boshell's "Captain Cobwebb" books as an early influence.
 He would often go to places to experience how it feels.